 For nearly eight months, I was stuck in the deepest of dark holes as the thought of futility and hopelessness gnawed at my soul like ten thousand piranhas.
-All the sudden though the flicker started to come back, a dying ember started to get renewal as I served people food.
+All the sudden, the flicker started to come back; a dying ember started to get renewal as I served people food.
 The greatest blessing about my journey is fact that I did not let the coldness of this world frost over my giving nature.
 I love feeding people and helping others; this is why I used to let a village of people into my home as I made food for people I never knew.
-It was this giving nature that was viewed by too many as a weakness and would lead to a couple of people defrauding me.
-They pop bottles to this day celebrating as they hacked the hand that gave them the gursha that gave birth to their dreams.
+It was this giving nature that was viewed by too many as a weakness and would lead to a couple of “friends” defrauding me.
+They pop bottles to this day celebrating as they hacked the hand that gave them the wings which birthed their dreams.

 “Come, and let us return unto the Lord: for he hath torn, and he will heal us; he hath smitten, and he will bind us up.” ~ Hosea 6:1

 If you appreciated this write up and understand that hardship leads to blessings, share this article on social media using #Temesgen